-I recall being told that when asked the standard interview question, “what is your greatest weakness”, the perfect answer is, “I’m a perfectionist”, thereby implying you have standards so high that, undoubtedly, any business would benefit.
+I recall being told that when asked the standard interview question, “what is your greatest weakness”, the perfect answer is, “I’m a perfectionist”, The intended implication is to suggest that your standards so high that, undoubtedly, any business would be smart to hire you.

 Perfectionism is far from perfect.
 This is particularly concerning for teens and young adults in our society.

 Teenagers today are studying in a highly competitive academic world that emphasises consistent achievement and compares students with their peers.
 For most, the pressure of academic standards is motivating.
 However, for those with a high degree of perfectionism, the pressure can lead to extremes of procrastination or an extraordinary effort that may not be justified.
 Due to a constant fear of failure, perfectionists take an all-or-nothing approach, which can result in paralysis, as an avoidance strategy.
 This is not uncommon, and remains misunderstood.

 Due to an ‘All-or-Nothing’ mindset, perfectionists are unable to realise a middle-ground between two extremes — be perfect or quit.
 Driven by a fear of failure, the potential risk of mistakes can freeze them in their tracks.